Getting help with your taxes

 When it comes to getting help filing your taxes, there is no shortage of places, to go.
 Just look around at tax time and you will see a plethora of advertising.
 Generally, there are three places to get help complete your return:

 TurboTax (formerly QuickTax) is probably the biggest and most well-known tax program.
-Ufile is another program with a web-based option.
-I’ve never used these programs so I am unable to provide any recommendations or insights but here’s a TurboTax review from my friend Tom at Canadian Finance Blog.
+UFile is another program with a web-based option.
+I’ve never used these programs so I am unable to provide any recommendations or insights but here’s a TurboTax review from my friend Tom at MapleMoney.

-Tax preparation has also become big business.
+Tax preparation has also become a big business.
 Just look at H&R Block, which is one of the tax preparation giants.
 They train ordinary people to enter your data into tax filing software programs and the hope is they know more than you.
 Tax preparers can be found in many places including supermarkets and malls.
-They are generally they are a low cost alternative for tax preparation.
+They are generally they are a low-cost alternative for tax preparation.

 An accountant (CA, CMA, CGA)